TrashUwU/PokeAssistant/README.md

 ⚠️ | PokeAssistant 2.0 released.
 Contains new UI, bug fixes, 90% accuracy and auto-updater.
 Update your code now!
 Click [here](https://github.com/TrashUwU/PokeAssistant#how-do-i-update-the-code) to update.
 :--- | :---
 # PokéAssistant
-A Pokétwo Hack/Assistant Bot to help you with catching Pokémons on Pokétwo.
+A Pokétwo Hack/Assistant Bot to help you with catching Pokémons on Pokétwo with many other features!
 No auto-catcher for now, because it's against Discord TOS, TwT.
 ## Information
 PokéAssistant is a bot aimed to help Pokétwo players.
 It will tell you what Pokémon it is whenever Pokétwo spawns one (Free) and will also ping a role if rare pokemons spawn (Premium Only).
 As such, you no longer have to rack your brains or even search Google.
 Sometimes, you may just miss a rare Pokémon like this.
 ## License